handley-lab/anesthetic/docs/source/samples.rst

 Nested sampling statistics
 ==========================

-Anethestic really comes to the fore for nested sampling.
-We can do all of the above, and more with the power that nested sampling chains provide.
+Anethestic really comes to the fore for nested sampling (for details on nested sampling we recommend `John Skilling 2006
+<https://projecteuclid.org/euclid.ba/1340370944>`_).
+We can do all of the
+above, and more with the power that nested sampling chains provide.

 .. plot:: :context: close-figs